Electric Bike Motor Stators

 Industry Trends: Higher Silicon Content and Thinner Sheets

-As ebike motors become more efficient and lighter, the silicon content in silicon steel has gradually increased (3% to 4.5%), and the thickness has been reduced (to as thin as 0.2mm or even lower).
-For example, Japan’s JFE Steel’s “JNE Series” and Baosteel’s “B20 Series” are optimized for high-efficiency motors.
+As electric bike motors become more efficient and lighter, the silicon content in silicon steel has gradually increased (3% to 4.5%), and the thickness has been reduced (to as thin as 0.2mm or even lower).
+This is especially true for motor stators, where the core material's efficiency is crucial for performance.
+For example, Japan’s JFE Steel’s “JNE Series” and Baosteel’s “B20 Series” are optimized for high-efficiency motor stators in electric bikes.

 The Future and Challenges of Silicon Steel